GlazeTech/TeraStore/README.md

 ALLOWED_ORIGINS="http://0.0.0.0:5173,http://localhost:3000"
 ```

+A development environment can then be created by running
+`docker compose -f ./docker-compose-dev.yml up`

+The frontend can now be visited on [http://0.0.0.0:5173/](http://0.0.0.0:5173/).
+Log in using email `admin@admin` and password `admin`, which is a user created as part of spinning up the development environment.

+Hot-reloading on code changes is enabled, so both backend and frontend can now be developed.

+## Tests

+All tests (unit- and integration tests) can be run (using bash) with
+`./scripts/run_all_tests.sh`

+Currently, a powershell script for running tests on Windows is not supplied.

+## Development with VS Code
-Further, if you wish to develop from the root of the workspace, instead of opening e.g. `./backend` to work on the API,
+If you wish to develop from the root of the workspace, instead of opening e.g. `./backend` to work on the API,
 you may create a file `.vscode/settings.json`, and populate it like so:

 ```json